AltspaceVR/AltspaceSDK/README.template.md

 ## SDK Feature Overview

 - **Holographic rendering** - Display your 3D models in true-to-life size, stand next to them, walk through them, etc.
-- **Cursor emulation** - Receive cursor events on your objects, e.g. `cursordown`, `cursormove`, etc.
+- **Cursor emulation\*** - Receive cursor events on your objects, e.g. `cursordown`, `cursormove`, etc.
 - **Synchronization** - Share app state across all clients, store high scores, etc.
-- **Environmental data** - Know the size and relative scale of your app's enclosure, or request access to the entire virtual space.
+- **Environmental data\*\*** - Know the size and relative scale of your app's enclosure, or request access to the entire virtual space.
 - **User data** - Know info about who is using your app, including a unique identifier, name, and moderator status.
 (This data is not stored automatically, but is available upon request.)
 - **Avatar tracking skeleton** - Know the position and orientation of your users' heads, hands, etc.
 - **Unity native resources (A-Frame only)** - Create proxy objects that let you manipulate native Unity assets, including pre-optimized models, particle effects, colliders, and more.

+\* For the purposes of cursor collision, meshes are approximated to be a 4/5 scale of their bounding box.
+If desired, default cursor collision can be disabled.

+\*\* Meshes outside the bounds of the enclosure will be culled unless you request full space access.

 ## AltspaceVR Debugger